datalad-handbook/book/docs/basics/101-5-install.rst

    $ datalad get .

-(However, with a total size of 14.1GB, this might take a while, so don't do that now)
+(However, with a total size of more than 15GB, this might take a while, so don't do that now)

 Isn't that easy?